 New Jersey has a certain way about it.
 From food to travel, down to the way locals talk, the Garden State remains unique.
-While most places in the US claim a certain twang or lilt to their speech, New Jersey seems to have developed a language all its own, and there’s a very good reason for that.
+While most places in the US claim a certain twang or lilt to their speech, NJ seems to have developed a language all its own, with good reason.
 We’ll give you a hint: It has a lot to do with the people who immigrated to our beautiful state.

 Accent — Noun.
 A distinctive mode of pronunciation of a language, especially one associated with a particular nation, locality or social class.